NgocHaiNguyen14/Auto_driving_car/README.md

 # Auto_driving_car
 ## Introduction
 This repository is devoted for auto driving car project, which belong to SEFAS.
-The source code for the project include: Hardware, Middleware and Software.<br>
+The source code for the project include: Simulation, Hardware, Middleware and Software.<br>

 ## Hardware
 In hardware folder, we have the datasheets of sensors and devices of the system.<br>